chenzhe142/blog/README.md

 templates
 - In this directory, there are several html files.
 These files are used by 'blog.py', functioning as a template of website.
   These templates are handled by Jinja2.

+2014.12.23
+- Begin writing blog api on Google Endpoint or Flask RESTful.